Ectopic pregnancy: Surgical treatment

 - McGill University, Canada

 An ectopic pregnancy is an extrauterine pregnancy.
-Almost all ectopic pregnancies occur in the fallopian tube (98 percent) , but other possible sites include cervical, interstitial (also referred to as cornual; a pregnancy located in the proximal segment of the fallopian tube that is embedded within the muscular wall of the uterus), hysterotomy scar, intramural, ovarian, or abdominal.
+The majority of ectopic pregnancies occur in the fallopian tube (84 percent) , but other possible sites include the cervix, interstitial portion of the fallopian tube (also referred to as cornual; this is a pregnancy located in the proximal segment of the fallopian tube that is embedded within the muscular wall of the uterus), hysterotomy/cesarean scar, myometrium, ovary, or abdomen.
 In addition, in rare cases, a multiple gestation may be heterotopic (include both a uterine and extrauterine pregnancy).

-Historically, ectopic pregnancy was managed surgically, but in current practice, treatment with methotrexate is preferred .
+Historically, ectopic pregnancy was managed surgically, but in current practice, treatment with methotrexate is preferred for appropriately selected patients .
 Some women undergo surgical therapy by choice or by necessity and others are candidates for expectant management.

 The surgical treatment of ectopic pregnancy will be reviewed here.
-Related topics regarding ectopic pregnancy are discussed in detail separately, including:
+Related topics regarding ectopic pregnancy are discussed in detail separately:

 ●Epidemiology, risk factors, and pathology (see "Ectopic pregnancy: Epidemiology, risk factors, and anatomic sites")